 - Selling process can be more efficient

-- Time consuming to compare the market using agents (have to contact each insurance company individually)
+- Time consuming to compare the market (have to find multiple specialist agents)

 - Agents only provide prices from one insurer